xwu/NumericAnnex/README.md

 - `BinaryInteger` exponentiation, greatest common divisor, and least common multiple functions.
+- `Complex`, a value type to represent complex values in Cartesian form.
+- `Rational`, a value type to represent rational values, which supports division by zero.
+- `Random` and `Random.Xoroshiro`, two reference types implementing efficient pseudo-random number generators.
 - `Math`, a protocol for types providing square root, cube root, and elementary transcendental functions.
-- `FloatingPointMath`, a protocol for floating-point types providing a selection of special functions.
+- `Real`, a protocol for floating-point types providing a selection of special functions.
 - `PRNG`, a protocol for pseudo-random number generators.
-- `Complex`, a value type to represent complex values in Cartesian form.
-- `Rational`, a value type to represent rational values, which supports division by zero.
-- `Random` and `Random.Xoroshiro`, two reference types implementing efficient PRNGs.

 > Note: This project is in the early stages of development and is not
 > production-ready at this time.